vim-voom/kintterToys/README.md

 ***Filters***

-Filters are organized in tabs at the bottom.
+Search filters are organized in tabs at the bottom.
 To turn a filter on/off, `right-click` on its tab with the mouse.
 Alternatively, first select the filter tab with left single-click, then left `double-click` it or press `Space`.
 Tabs can also be traversed with `Ctrl-Tab` and `Shift-Ctrl-Tab`.